 Japan is a land of endless contrasts and extremes, where you’ll have the opportunity to explore a unique, refreshing, and incredibly exciting side of the world.
 Live in Tokyo, the world’s most populated greater metropolitan area and influential city with wide boulevards, bustling streets, all with an underlying order and cleanliness.
 You’ll study at Seisen University, tucked away on the top of a hill in downtown, Seisen’s lush green campus looks like it could have emerged from a cloud in a Miyazaki film.
 Even though it’s summer, the campus is dotted with local students.
 If you’d like to experience natural beauty, taste amazing food, see some wild style, and live in what many consider to be the most incredible city in the world – then this program is for you!

 Interested in teaching English overseas?
 You can extend your time in-country, enhance your cultural immersion, and gain valuable English language teaching skills through a unique “Train to Teach” add-on.

 - Study in the heart of Tokyo, the capital of Japan and the world's most populous city

-- University with a small population and communal feel
+- Feel supported with Seisen's small class sizes and communal feel

 - Japanese language classes to learn one of the world’s top in-demand languages